karthikr-01/knapsack-puzzle-game/README.md

 ## How to Run the Game
 Simply open `index.html` in your web browser.

+## Live Demo
+You can view the live version of the game here: https://karthikr-01.github.io/knapsack-puzzle-game/

 ## Technologies Used
 - HTML5
 - CSS3